-At the time of presentation of the Annual Financial Statement before Parliament, a Finance Bill is also presented in fulfillment of the requirement of Article 110 (1)(a) of the Constitution, detailing the imposition, abolition, remission, alteration or regulation of taxes proposed in the Budget.
+At the time of presentation of the Annual Financial Statement before the Parliament, a Finance Bill is also presented in fulfillment of the requirement of Article 110 (1)(a) of the Constitution, detailing the imposition, abolition, remission, alteration or regulation of taxes proposed in the Budget.
+It also contains others provisions relating to Budget that could be classified as Money Bill.
 A Finance Bill is a Money Bill as defined in Article 110 of the Constitution.
 It is accompanied by a Memorandum explaining the provisions included in it.